Types of Hornets and Wasps: ID Guide for Homeowners

 Can I treat a hornet nest myself?

 DIY removal works for empty paper nests after frost.
-Active nests hold many hornet workers and require professional equipment.
+Active nests hold many workers and should be handled by a licensed technician with proper protective gear.

 When should I call a professional for nest removal?